mmathu/MixedSeeds/README.md

 ##Configuration
 To customise the website do the following:

 Locate the **articleSearchTerms.php** in 'MixedSeeds/php/articleSearchTerms.php'.
-The file contains variations of the same block of code.
+The file contains variations of the same block of code

+##How it works

 The website relies on two scripts to work: